HannesStark/protein-localization/README.md

 ## Usage

 Either train your own model or use the weights I provide in this repository and do only inference.
+We also provide a webserver https://embed.protein.properties/ where you can just upload sequences and get the localization predictions (and more).

 ### 1. Get Protein Embeddings